 5. The surgeon will make a small incision in your armpit, whip out the lymph nodes and a small amount of surrounding tissue, fit a temporary drain and that is basically it!

 1. You will have a drain attached to your armpit.
 This is a narrow tube about a metre long which comes out from your armpit and feeds into a bag about the size of child’s pencil case.
 You can’t feel it because your armpit and surrounding area is numb.
 The lymph fluid from your arm drains into this bag (it is an orange colour).
 The lymph drips through the tube; it does not pour through.
 The drain stays in place until the surgeon is happy that enough fluid has drained out (you have to monitor how much fluid is dripping into the bag).
 This drain is attached to you all the time (and if you are also having a mastectomy you will probably have more than one drain).
 You will need to think about how to carry the drain.
 Some people use a shoulder bag, but you can also buy something called a drain dollie.
 The breast consultant will remove the drain when he is satisfied with the healing and the amount of fluid draining out.
+On the day that the drain is removed there may be some leakage from the point at which the drain tube had been – there isn’t much but you can stick a sanitary towel to the inside of your sleeve under your arm to catch any liquid.

 2. Your armpit and part of the arm will be numb (some feeling has come back to my armpit although now, 10 months after surgery I still have some numbness).